pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 __DFSing through a matrix__
 When DFSing through a matrix, remember to mark cells visited to stop from revisiting them.

+__Searching for sums in arrays__
+Does it help to take a cumulative sum and then subtract indices?

 ### Optimization Techniques
 * Do you need an O(n) runtime?
 Forget about sorting.
 Can you store data in a map instead?
 * Do you need to use O(1) space?
 Does sorting the data help?